-The Cordillera Oriental is the widest of the three branches of the Colombian Andes.
+The Cordillera Oriental, the easternmost range, is the widest of the three branches of the Colombian Andes.
 It extends south to north where it splits into the Serranía del Perijá and the Cordillera de Mérida in the Venezuelan Andes.
 The highest peak is Ritacuba Blanco at 5,410 m (17,750 ft) in the Sierra Nevada del Cocuy.

 Located in this range is the Altiplano Cundiboyacense, a high plateau that covers parts of the departments of Cundinamarca and Boyacá.
 The altiplano corresponds to the ancient territory of the Muisca.
 The Colombian capital of Bogotá is located here.

 Map showing location of Cordillera Oriental in Colombia